ndrozdova/DevelopingDataProductsProject/README.md

-Developing Data Products COurse Project
+Developing Data Products Course Project
 =======================================

 This project aims to provide a simplified way of predicting Alzheimer's disease based on the versions of the Apolipoprotein E gene inherited from one's parents.
 The data set comes from AppliedPredictiveModeling R package.